mergeandvary/mergeandvary.github.io/_posts/2016-04-03-welcome-to-jekyll.markdown

 I also saw these instructions from git hub about using bundler so I followed them: <a href="https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/">https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/</a>

-After I used bundler I needed to install nodejs: sudo dnf install nodejs
+After I used bundler I needed to install nodejs:
+{% highlight ruby %}
+sudo dnf install nodejs
+{% endhighlight %}

+Now that I've got everything set up I go to github and <a href="https://github.com/new">create a new repository</a>

+Make sure to set the repository name as yourusername.github.io

+Now that the repo is set up, open terminal and go to the jekyll page:
+{% highlight ruby %}
+git init
+git add *
+git commit -a -m "first commit"

+{% endhighlight %}

 Now when we make changes commit the files and the push the commmits
 {% highlight ruby %}